Building your site manually is a recipe for underperformance and frustration. It’s time to automate your blog.

 The tool is free to use, but it will give you a few tasks you can complete each month.
 If you’re looking to get more jobs done, you’d need to get on one of the premium plans, which are still available.

-3. Hire a General Virtual Assistant (GVA) to Accelerate Your Blogging Success
+3. Hire a General Virtual Assistant (GVA) to Speed up Your Blogging Success

 If you can afford it, hiring a GVA can be a giant step toward higher productivity and success in the blogosphere.

 I first heard about the concept of a GVA from an excellent book called Virtual Freedom by Chris Ducker.